mrapp-ke/MLRL-Boomer/doc/quickstart/parameters.rst

 * ``--output-dir`` (Default value = None)

-  * The path of the directory into which the experimental results should be written.
+  * The path of the directory where experimental results should be saved.

 * ``--store-predictions`` (Default value = False)